Leading the way to fight age-related macular degeneration

 AREDS2 supplements are not helpful for early AMD or for people with healthy eyes.
 However, these individuals should have their eyes checked every year to make sure their AMD isn’t getting worse.
 Your doctor can tell you what stage you are in.

 The physicians at the Wold Family Macular Degeneration Center are nationally recognized for their expertise in the diagnosis and treatment of AMD, using the latest approaches.
-Their care is based on decades of rigorous research and backed by the most advanced technology.
 As an academic medical center, our doctors also conduct cutting-edge research to learn what causes AMD and improve current treatments.
-Because of our participation in many major clinical research studies, our patients are often first in line for study treatments not available elsewhere.
+Our patients are often first in line for study treatments not available elsewhere.

 At this time, treatments are limited to the wet form of AMD.
 Medications injected into the eye can slow the disease and help avoid more vision loss.
 The drug slows or stops the growth of abnormal blood vessels, which can damage vision.

 Patients being treated for wet AMD usually receive injections of Lucentis, Avastin or Eylea.
-All three have been found to be safe and effective in clinical trials conducted at the Wold Family Macular Degeneration Center and other study sites.
 There are many factors to consider when deciding which type of medication and dosing schedule to use for each patient.
 You and your doctor will decide the best options for you.

 Other treatments, such as photodynamic therapy or laser therapy, are far less common but sometimes used for certain patients.